10 famous suffragettes (and suffragists) who risked everything for equality

 Daughter of Emmeline, Christabel was nicknamed "The Queen of the Mob".

 She directed the WSPU's most aggressive activities and also edited the movement's newspaper The Suffragette.
+We wonder if she was behind any of the defiant suffrage statements found in the 1911 Census.

 Lady Constance Lytton was the daughter of Viceroy Robert Bulwer-Lytton but refused to use her privileged background as a means for special treatment when she was arrested.